A central line is a long, thin hollow tube. It is put into a vein in your chest and used to give chemotherapy and other drugs.

-If a clot does form, you will be given some medication to dissolve it.
+If a clot does form, your doctor or nurse will give you some medication to dissolve it.
 Your line may have to be removed.

 Blocked central line

 The inside of the line can sometimes become partly or completely blocked.
 If this happens, it can be difficult to give treatment or to take blood tests through it.
-The line may be flushed with a solution to try to clear the blockage, or it may need to be removed.
+Your doctor or nurse may flush the line with a solution to try to clear the blockage, or it may need to be removed.

 Air in the central line

 It is important not to let any air get into your central line.
-This is an uncommon problem but could be very serious.
+This is not common but can be very serious.
 The clamps should always be closed when the line is not being used.
 The line must not be left unclamped when the caps or bungs are not in place.